-In regard to the group's contesting its FTO designation by the State Department, in July 2008, the PMOI formally petitioned to the State Department that its designation be revoked, on the grounds that it renounced any use of terrorism in 2001.
+In related action, in July 2008, the PMOI formally petitioned to the State Department that its designation be revoked, on the grounds that it renounced any use of terrorism in 2001.
 However, the State department announced in mid-January 2009 that the group would remain listed and it remained listed after the January 2010 review.
 In her March 1, 2011, testimony, Secretary Clinton said the department would "carefully review" a July 16, 2010, Court of Appeals decision to ask the State Department to review the decision to retain the group on the FTO list; the decision was based on a ruling that the group had not been given proper opportunity to rebut allegations against it.
 At a May 5, 2011, House Foreign Affairs Committee hearing, State Department Coordinator for Counterterrorism Daniel Benjamin said a decision would be made by the end of 2011.
+Apparently in an effort to obtain a favorable decision, during 2010 and 2011 supporters of the organization have reportedly paid several former U.S. officials for panel appearances in which they supported de-listing the group.
 H.Res.
 60, introduced January 26, 2011, "urges" the Secretary of State to remove the PMOI from the FTO list.
 It has 84 co-sponsors.
 Some advocate that the United States not only remove the group from the FTO list but also enter an alliance with the group.